Call or email us

 Engineering employers across the UK are experiencing a skills shortage, which combined with the need to introduce new technologies risks the sustainability and future growth of their businesses.
 A recent report highlighted that UK employers need to recruit a further 60,000 engineers & technicians by 2020 in order to maintain the UK’s engineering base.
 The reason for the shortfall is simply due to the low number of apprentices and trainees employed ten or more years ago.

 For any young person wishing to pursue an engineering career there has never been a better time.
 Employers are actively seeking bright and enthusiastic individuals to join their apprenticeship schemes.
 In return they are offering a comprehensive 4 year engineering apprenticeships with good remuneration and career prospects.

-Redland wishes to recruit and train an apprentice to become a highly skilled Engineering Technician in Aylesbury, Buckinghamshire.
+Chiltern Railways wishes to recruit and train an Apprentice to become a highly skilled Engineering Technician in Aylesbury, Buckinghamshire.
 The established training scheme develops people into skilled technicians ...Read More >

 Engineering apprenticeships can take up to 4 years to complete, which is not surprising given the significant skills and knowledge that need to be absorbed.
-Typically a level 2 apprenticeship will take 2 years and a level 3 apprenticeship 4 years.
+Typically a level 2 apprenticeship will take one year and a level 3 apprenticeship 3 to 4 years.
 The time does however go very quickly.

 During the first year you will spend time at a local college/provider studying both practical and academic subjects.
 The college/provider selected will depend on where you live and the courses they offer.
 You would not be expected to attend a college/provider that was difficult to travel to.